 Below is a basic mortgage calculator which can help give you an idea of what your monthly mortgage payment will be at hypothetical price points / loan amounts.
 It’s important to note that there is not a field to input homeowners insurance.
 Insurance rates will vary tremendously based on the size, construction, age and the location of a home.
 If you’re planning to use a mortgage, you will be required to carry homeowners insurance, and the yearly premium will be divided evenly into payments wrapped into your mortgage over the course of a year.
-Thus, if your yearly insurance premium is $2,400, you can expect to add an additional $200 to your monthly payment.
+Thus, if your yearly insurance premium is $2,400, add an additional $200 to your monthly payment.

 PMI or Private Mortgage Insurance – Is a tool lenders use to limit risk in the instance of a borrower default.
 Nearly all lenders require homebuyers to carry private mortgage insurance for loans with loan-to-value percentages over 80%.
 So, if a buyer puts down less than 20% of a property’s value, that buyer can expect to pay some amount of mortgage insurance.
 The cost of PMI will vary depending on the size of a loan, type of loan (public vs. private) and the downpayment amount.
 Typically, a buyer can expect to pay .5% to 1.5% of the original loan amount per year until there is over 20% equity in the property.
 Once the balance hits 80%, a borrower can request PMI to be suspended.
 Lenders are required to discontinue PMI payments without the request of the mortgagor when the loan balance drops to 78%.
 That being said, it’s always a good idea to know how much you owe!